24jmwangi/24jmwangi/README.md

 My name is **James Mwangi**, I am a **Data & Analytics engineer**.

-4+ years building data architecture/workflows, interested in **Agtech, Fintech, AI and data governance.**
+4+ years of building data architecture/workflows, interested in **Agtech, Fintech, AI and data governance.**

 **Favorite quote:** Sometimes your data "insights" are just fiction.